rcools/ASCAT_long_read/ReferenceFiles/WGS/README.md

 - Biallelic SNPs with allele frequency higher than 0.35 and lower than 0.65 in any population were selected using *BCFtools*.
 - Duplicated entries were removed using *R*.
 - For hg19 and hg38 SNPs located in the [ENCODE blacklisted regions](https://github.com/Boyle-Lab/Blacklist/) were discarded.
 For T2T-CHM13, SNPs located in the excluderanges BED file from the [Dozmorovlab](https://github.com/dozmorovlab/excluderanges?tab=readme-ov-file/) were discarded.
 - SNPs with noisy BAF (distant from 0/0.5/1) in normal samples (a.k.a probloci) as part of the [Battenberg](https://github.com/Wedge-lab/battenberg) package were discarded (*probloci_270415.txt.gz* for hg19 and *probloci.zip* for hg38).
-For T2T-CHM13, a lifted over version, form the GRCh38 to T2T, of the problematic loci identified by Battenberg were discarded.
+For T2T-CHM13, a lifted over version (form the GRCh38 to T2T) of the problematic loci identified by Battenberg were discarded.

 Since hg38 data for the non-PAR region of chrX is not available (as of September 2021), hg38 data for the whole chrX comes from a lift-over from hg19.